Homotopy trust-region method for phase-field approximations in perimeter-regularized binary optimal control: Homotopy trust-region algorithm

 Specifically, the second trust-region subproblem arises by replacing the perimeter regularization $C_0 P_{\Omega}(w^{-1}(\{1\}))$ with the Ginzburg--Landau energy $E_\varepsilon(w)$, which yields

+We note that we impose the trust region in \eqref{eq:tr_gle} with the (smooth) squared $L^2$-norm instead of the $L^1$-norm.
+This does not make a difference for binary-valued functions, however, because the difference of two binary-valued functions is $\{-1,0,1\}$-valued so that the squared $L^2$-norm coincides with the $L^1$-norm of the difference.
 While instances of \eqref{eq:tr_gle} are non-convex optimization problems, there are well-established discretizations available for them that can, in principle, be solved to $\varepsilon$-global optimality with successive approximations of the non-convexities and a branch-and-bound strategy, albeit this is clearly computationally very expensive.

 Since this trust-region subproblem is hard to solve due to the non-convexity of the term $\Psi$, we propose to replace many of its solves by solves of the following trust-region subproblem that replaces the non-convex term in $E_\varepsilon(w)$ by its linearization at $\bar{w}$ and is convex.